rice-solar-physics/EBTEL_C/README.md

 ![Example EBTEL-C run showing resulting temperature and density profiles from an impulsive heating event](ebtel_c_example.png)

 ##Downloading and Compiling
 The best way to use obtain this code is to clone a copy of this repository on your local machine.
 If you have `git` installed locally on your machine, to create a working copy type `git clone https://github.com/rice-solar-physics/EBTEL_repo`.
 Changes may be made periodically to the main EBTEL-C repository.
-To pull down these changes, but not override any local changes, use `git pull` inside the directory of your working directory.
+To pull down these changes, but not override any local changes, use `git pull` inside of your working directory.

 If the user has a make utility (e.g. cmake) installed, the included makefile can be run simply by typing `make`